The Politics of M&A Antitrust

 88 Pages Posted: 4 Apr 2017 Last revised: 29 Oct 2019

 Antitrust regulators play a critical role in protecting market competition.
-We examine whether firms can use the political process to opportunistically influence antitrust reviews of corporate merger transactions.
-We exploit the fact that in some mergers, acquirers and/or targets are connected to powerful U.S. politicians that serve on the two congressional committees with antitrust regulator oversight.
-We find that merger parties with these connections receive relatively favorable antitrust review outcomes.
-To establish a causal link, we use plausibly exogenous shocks to firm-politician links and a falsification test.
-Politician incentives to influence merger antitrust review outcomes appear to be driven by lobbying, contributions, and prior business connections.
-In sum, our findings suggest that political interference affects the ability of antitrust regulators to provide independent recommendations about the anti-competitive effects of mergers.
+We examine whether the political process affects antitrust reviews of merger transactions.
+We find that acquirers and targets located in the political districts of powerful U.S. congressional members who serve on committees with antitrust regulatory oversight receive relatively favorable antitrust review outcomes.
+To establish causality, we use plausibly exogenous shocks to firm-politician links and a falsification test.
+Additional findings suggest congressional members’ incentives to influence antitrust reviews are affected by three channels: special interests, voter and constituent interests, and ideology.
+In aggregate, our findings suggest that the political process adversely interferes with the ability of antitrust regulators to provide independent recommendations about anti-competitive mergers.

 JEL Classification: D72, G34, G38, K21